Deligne's conjecture for automorphic motives over CM-fields: Introduction

 \subsection{About the proofs}

-The main theorems of the second paper relate special values of $L$-functions to automorphic periods, and rely on the methods described above: the analysis of Rankin-Selberg $L$-functions using cohomological cup products, in particular Eisenstein cohomology, and the results of \cite{grob-harr, jie-thesis, harder-ragh, grob_lin} on the one hand, and the IINH conjecture on the other.
-The present paper obtains the factorization of periods \eqref{fac} by applying the IINH conjecture to the results obtained in the second paper, and by using a result on non-vanishing of cup products of coherent cohomology proved in \cite{H14}.
-In fact, the case used here had already been treated in \cite{HLi}, assuming properties of stable base change from unitary groups to general linear groups that were recently proved by \cite{KMSW}. \\
+The first main theorem relates special values of $L$-functions to automorphic periods, and relies on the methods described above: the analysis of Rankin-Selberg $L$-functions using cohomological cup products, in particular Eisenstein cohomology, and the results of \cite{grob-harr, jie-thesis, harder-ragh, grob_lin} on the one hand, and the IINH conjecture on the other.
+The second main theorem obtains the factorization of periods \eqref{fac} by applying the IINH conjecture to the results on special values, and by using a result on non-vanishing of cup products of coherent cohomology proved in \cite{H14}.
+In fact, the case used here had already been treated in \cite{HLi}, assuming properties of stable base change from unitary groups to general linear groups that were recently proved in \cite{KMSW}: Some of the results of \cite{KMSW} are still conditional, but what we need for our purposes can be found therein in sufficient generality in unconditional form. \\

 The results of \cite{H14} are applied by induction on $n$, and each stage of the induction imposes an additional regularity condition.
-This explains the regularity hypothesis in the statement of Theorem \ref{auto-facto}.
-It is not clear to us whether the method can be adapted in the absence of the regularity hypothesis.\\
+This explains the regularity hypothesis in the statement of Thm.\ \ref{auto-facto}.
+The factorization in the theorem must be true in general, but it is not clear to us whether the method based in the IINH conjecture can be adapted in the absence of the regularity hypothesis.